Editorial team: qualifications and responsibilities

-Qualifications: Anyone with appropriate qualifications (MBBS, MD, PhD or other relevant qualifications), experience in the field of hepatology and nephrology, and willing to complete any assigned tasks on time are welcome to join the editorial board.
+Qualifications: Anyone with appropriate qualifications (MBBS, MD, PhD or other relevant qualifications), experience in the field of hepatology and/or nephrology, and willing to complete any assigned tasks on time are welcome to join the editorial board.

 Reviewing articles: As all editorial board members have active and demanding careers in academia and/or patient care, it is a policy of the journal not to overwhelm editorial board members with unnecessary workload.
 Therefore, the maximum number of articles required to be reviewed by an editorial board member per calendar year is three.
 The review needs to be completed within two weeks.

 Special issues: Any member of the editorial team can initiate special issues and invite articles.